SAP-samples/btp-sac-forecast/documentation/discover/goal-and-outcome-of-mission/README.md

 ## Business Scenario

-* Business analysts without deep statistical knowledge are guidede through the steps to perform a risk analysis forecast for a food delivery service that has several vendors delivering food to the company's customers.
+* Business analysts without deep statistical knowledge are guided through the steps to perform a risk analysis forecast for a food delivery service that has several vendors delivering food to the company's customers.
 * The Risk Manager John, calculates the costs of service delivery issues such as late deliveries, or goods delivered in unacceptable conditions to customers using a risk management application built on SAP BTP.